 by Kayleigh Hughes

 Kayleigh Hughes is an editor, freelance writer, and overthinker.
-In addition to contributing to Ovrld, Kayleigh is the film editor at Loser City and contributor to Pitchfork, Vox, The Establishment, Bustle, Austin-American Statesman and more.
+In addition to contributing to Ovrld, Kayleigh is a contributor to Consequence of Sound, Paste, Pitchfork, Vox, The Establishment and more.
 Talk to her about literally anything–she doesn’t have that many friends–on twitter or via email.